cvxgrp/osmm/README.md

 To use exact Hessian, simply set argument `hessian_rank=n` in the above.

 ## Examples
-**1. Basic example.** We have shown example code step by step in the above for a Kelly gambling problem
+**1. Basic example.** We have shown the code step by step in the above for a Kelly gambling problem

 <img src="https://github.com/cvxgrp/osmm/blob/main/readme_figs/eqn2.png" width="25%"/>